 What is mindfulness?

 It’s normal for our minds to wander off to thoughts at times; after all, our mind is a thought machine.
 Telling your mind not to think is about as effective as telling your eyes to stop seeing or your ears to stop listening.
-However, research suggests that spending too much time up in our heads, rather than in the present moment, reduces overall happiness and leads to the development of mental health issues like depression, anxiety, eating disorders and substance dependence.
+However, research suggests that spending too much time up in our heads, rather than in the present moment, reduces overall happiness and leads to the development of mental health issues like depression, anxiety, eating disorders and drug and alcohol issues.

 - Develop the skill of watching or observing your mind rather than treating your thoughts as facts